schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## Address Range: 0/8

 No implementation is currently known to allow the unicast use of 0/8.
-However, small Linux kernel patches provide this function.
+However, small Linux and FreeBSD kernel patches provide this function.

 ## Address Range: 127/8

 No implementation is currently known to allow the unicast use of 127/8.
-There are preliminary Linux kernel patches that still have some remaining issues.
+There are preliminary Linux and FreeBSD kernel patches.
+TP uses 127.127 for the clock interface.
 In addition, system configuration scripts that configure the internal "loopback interface" probably need modification.

 ## Address Range: 225/8 through 231/8

 No implementation is currently known to allow the unicast use of 0/8.
-However, small Linux kernel patches provide this function.
+However, small Linux and FreeBSD kernel patches provide this function.

 ## Address Range: 240/4